SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • A “can-do-it” attitude to overcome roadblocks.

-First and foremost, good safety managers are universally invested in the safety of their program and of the aviation industry as a whole.
+First and foremost, good safety managers are universally invested in the safety of their program and the aviation industry as a whole.
 All the above skills cannot compensate for an un-invested safety manager.

 Related Aviation Safety Manager Articles